UFMG-Autobotz/Autobotz-Simulator/plugins/GENERIC_change_material/README.md

 export GAZEBO_PLUGIN_PATH=$(pwd)/lib/plugins:${GAZEBO_PLUGIN_PATH}
 ```

+If you use the `run` script to run your simulations, this command is already executed for you.

 ## Set Parameters
 To be able to have multiple instances of the same model with different materials this plugin receive a ROS parameter.
 The parameter name is the name of the model on the world and the its value is the name of the chosen material.